 As for diabetic neuropathy, a four-month, double-blind, placebo-controlled clinical study showed improvements in autonomic muscle symptoms (like heart rate) and somatic symptoms (like leg muscle control), after patients in the treatment group took methylcobalamin daily.

 Another study combining L-methylfolate with methylcobalamin (vitamin B12) and P-5-P (vitamin B6) showed that it improved the nerve fibers that lay close to the surface of the skin in people with Type 2 Diabetes.
-At the end of 6 months, 73% of the patients being treated with this combination showed an increase in those nerve fibers, referred to as “epidermal nerve fiber density” or “ENFD” in their calf muscle.
-And, 82% reported reduced frequency and intensity of the “pins and needles” feeling or of the painful sensation (or lack of sensation) brought about by simple touch and contact.
+At the end of 6 months, 73% of the patients being treated with this combination showed an increase in those nerve fibers.
+82% reported reduced frequency and intensity of the “pins and needles” feeling or of the painful sensation (or lack of sensation) brought about by simple touch and contact.

 Did you know that if you’re suffering from inflammation, you’re probably deficient in vitamin B6?
 It’s true.
 In fact, if you deal with rheumatoid arthritis, muscle stiffness, and even non-muscle related inflammation like IBS, chances are good that you have a deficiency of the vitamin.